Port Pirie Surrounds

 What has been the trend in development approvals over the past five years in the Port Pirie Surrounds SA2?

-Looking at development activity over the past five years, the Port Pirie Surrounds SA2's approval levels have been below the yearly average of 11, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Port Pirie Surrounds SA2's approval levels have been consistent with the yearly average of 11, showing stable development patterns.

 How does recent development compare to population growth in the Port Pirie Surrounds SA2?